Updated: 11/4/2018 | November 4th, 2018

 What’s diving the barrier reef like?

 Simply put, it’s amazing!
 I went with Tusa Dive.
 Waking up early, I checked in for my dive around 7:30am and we headed out to do 2 dives.
 There was about 90 minutes of travel time before the first dive site, and then another 90 minutes to get back to land afterward.
 The dive sites were close together so we only had a short break in between.
 Expect to get back to land between 4-5pm, depending on which sites you go to.

 And, while I can use words to explain it, a picture is worth a thousand words — and a video worth 10,000 so here’s a video of my dive experience:

 Tips for Diving the Great Barrier Reef

 - Make sure you go with a company that has many dive permits.
 That allows them to choose the best dive site based on the same conditions and change reefs if one might be too popular.
-I went on the Tusa T5 and they have 15 dive spots, which is apparently the most out of any company in Cairns.

 - Though Cairns is the most popular jumping off spot, leaving from Port Douglas, Townsville, or Cape York will get you to much less touristy parts of the reef that are better preserved.